 When can I apply to the Professional Division?

-- Transfer students with a strong cumulative and science GPA are then required to take a minimum of 16 graded semester hours with us before being eligible to apply to the professional division.
-Functional Anatomy and Pathophysiology must be taken here at UT.
-We don’t accept it from anywhere else.
+- Transfer students with a strong cumulative and science GPA are required to take a minimum of 16 graded semester hours with us before being eligible to apply to the professional division.
+Functional Anatomy and Pathophysiology must be taken here at UT; we don’t accept it from anywhere else.